KraftLauncher/kraft-launcher/CONTRIBUTING.md

 ## ⚙️ Development Notes

-- Run `flutter gen-l10n` when updating localization `.arb` files in [l10n](./l10n/) directory.
+- Run `(cd kraft_launcher && flutter gen-l10n)` when updating localization `.arb` files in [l10n](./l10n/) directory.
 Also update `AppLanguage` enum when adding new localizations, a unit test will fails if not in sync.
 - Run `dart run build_runner build --delete-conflicting-outputs` or [`fluttergen`](https://pub.dev/packages/flutter_gen#usage) when adding and deleting files inside the `assets` directory.
 - Run `dart ./scripts/generate_pubspec_dart_code.dart` when updating `pubspec.yaml`.